 You want your lawn to be hydrated, but you don’t want to drown it.
-Limit watering to three times a week (less if rain is lurking).
+Limit watering to three times a week (less if rain is in the forecast).

 Go au natural

-Poisoning grass with hardcore fertilizers is not the way to go if you want to make it look luscious.
+Poisoning grass with hardcore fertilizers is not the way to go if you want to make it vibrant and green.
 Apply grass clippings or leaves to your grass if you want it to retain moisture.
 Don’t apply too much, it might make the soil a bit acidic.